Horacio Rivero Jr.: Cuban Missile Crisis

 The Cuban Missile Crisis was a tense confrontation between the Soviet Union and the United States over the Soviet deployment of nuclear missiles in Cuba.
 On October 22, 1962, Admiral Rivero was the commander of the American fleet sent by President John F. Kennedy to set up a quarantine (blockade) of the Soviet ships in an effort to stop the Cold War from escalating into World War III.
 On October 28, Soviet Premier Nikita Khrushchev ordered the removal of the Soviet missiles in Cuba, and Kennedy ordered an end of the quarantine of Cuba on November 20, bringing an end to the crisis.

 Rivero was named Vice Chief of Naval Operations after the previous VCNO, Claude V. Ricketts, died in office on July 6, 1964.
 On July 31, 1964, Rivero became the first Puerto Rican, and the second Hispanic to become a four-star admiral in the modern era US Navy.

 Vietnam War

 During the Vietnam War, Rivero oversaw the day-to-day work of the Navy as the Vice Chief of Naval Operations.
 He was a stern supporter of a "brown-water navy," or riverine force, on the rivers of South Vietnam.

+USS Liberty incident

+While serving as the Vice Chief of Naval Operations, Admiral Rivero spoke out in favor of the survivors of the 1967 USS Liberty incident.
+He said his “most prominent memory of the Liberty” was “My anger and frustration at our not punishing the attackers.”